Effective as of October 10, 2023

 Important Notice to Non-U.S. Residents

-Our servers are located in the US.
-If you are located outside of the US, please be aware that any information provided to us, including personal information, will be transferred from your country of origin to the US, which may not have privacy laws as comprehensive as those in the country where you reside or are a citizen.
-Except in the case of data transfers under the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework, described below, your decision to provide personal information to us, or allow us to collect such data through our Website or Products, constitutes your consent to this data transfer.
+Our servers are located in the United States.
+If you are located outside of the United States, please be aware that any information provided to us, including personal information, will be transferred from your country of origin to the United States, which may not have privacy laws as comprehensive as those in the country where you reside or are a citizen.
+Except in the case of data transfers under the EU-U.S, Data Privacy Framework, the UK Extension to the EU-U.S. Data Privacy Framework and the Swiss-U.S. Data Privacy Framework, described below, your decision to provide personal information to us, or allow us to collect such data through our Website or Products, constitutes your consent to this data transfer.

 Important Notice for Individuals of the European Economic Area, the United Kingdom, and Switzerland